-Pakistani Islamists state sit-in, demand PM resign
+Pakistani Islamists stage sit-in, demand PM resign

 ISLAMABAD (AP) — Tens of thousands of supporters of an Islamist political party are staging a protest camp in Pakistan’s capital, where authorities are using shipping containers and riot police to block access to key government buildings.

-The protesters want Prime Minister Imran Khan resign over economic hardships.
+The protesters want Prime Minister Imran Khan to resign over economic hardships.

 Authorities in Islamabad were seen Saturday moving additional rows of massive shipping containers onto roads leading to the “Red Zone.”
 That’s home to parliament, the supreme court and the prime minister’s residence.